Sanjay Raut claims some people approached him to help topple Maha govt; writes to Vice President Naidu | Politics

 - India

-Shiv Sena MP Sanjay Raut has written a letter to Vice President M Venkaiah Naidu, claiming he was approached by “certain people” who asked him to assist in toppling the MVA government in Maharashtra so that the state could be forced into mid-term elections.
+Shiv Sena's Rajya Sabha member Sanjay Raut has written a letter to Vice President M Venkaiah Naidu, claiming he was approached by “certain people” who asked him to assist in toppling the MVA government in Maharashtra so that the state could be forced into mid-term elections.

+Raut also tweeted a photo of a tiger (Shiv Sena's party symbol), and in a Hindi post along with it said, “Jhukenge nahi..Jai Maharashtra..''(will not bow down).

+“This is Mumbai and it is the Shiv Sena which is 'dada' (dominant force) of Mumbai,'' he told reporters, and asserted that the Shiv Sena-led Maha Vikas Aghadi (MVA) government will complete its five-year term.

 Raut requested Naidu to take note of the “abuse of power” and alleged harassment of Rajya Sabha members, and said the vice president should also speak up and take action in this connection.